Do you tutor? Are you a tutoring company? Do you provide tuition?

 Payment is due before the end of Week 1 each term, or within 1 week of invoice, whichever is later.
 Please do contact us if you need to discuss this so as not to jeopardise your ELC placement.

-Payment method details are on your invoice – cash, direct credit transfer, cheque, but no EFTPOS.
+Payment method details are on your invoice – cash, or direct credit transfer (online banking).
+We have no facility for EFTPOS or cheques.

-Cash payments are receipted, but cheques and electronic transfers are not, unless requested, because your bank keeps record of these.
+Cash payments are receipted, but electronic transfers are only receipted upon request.

 Absences and catch-up sessions

-If you need to miss your session, please notify us as soon as possible.
+If you need to miss your session, please notify us.
 This is important, since otherwise we get worried!

-The other reason is that we put a lot of effort into trying to organise for the session to be used by another student, or extra time for deserving students at no cost.
+Notification as far in advance as possible is very much appreciated.
+We put a lot of effort into trying to organise for unattended sessions to be used by another student, or we’ll offer it as extra time for deserving students at no cost.
 Each term, ELC sponsors several students who are experiencing difficult circumstances but who show great enthusiasm for learning, pro bono.

 Your fees cover your set session time each week.
 Since we want to maintain our low student-educator ratio, we can offer extra sessions to make up for a missed session only where we know far enough in advance that we will have another student absent, whose session you might take.